Opinion: 5 Ways The U.S. Retreated From The World Stage Under Trump This Year

 After 70 years of bipartisan support to Palestinian refugees displaced by conflict with Israel, the Trump administration decided in August to stop funding the U.N.
 Relief and Works Agency for Palestinian Refugees.
 It also cut overall aid to the Palestinian Authority and ordered it to close its Washington office.
 Claiming to carry a disproportionate share of the burden of caring for an expanding number of Palestinian families, Trump's real intent was to pressure the Palestinians to reach an agreement on peace with Israel.
 "The United States was paying them tremendous amounts of money.
 And I say, 'You'll get money, but we're not paying until you make a deal,'" Trump told a group of American Jewish leaders.

-Efforts to close the gap are falling short: The World Food Program says it will have to cut food aid next year to nearly 200,000 Palestinians in Gaza and the occupied West Bank due to U.S. budget cuts.
+Efforts to close the gap are falling short: The World Food Programme says it will have to cut food aid next year to nearly 200,000 Palestinians in Gaza and the occupied West Bank due to U.S. budget cuts.
 Trump further isolated the United States when he went ahead with moving the U.S. Embassy to Jerusalem in May, after all other members of the U.N.
 Security Council voted to reject the action.

 Climate change